Department of Family Medicine

 Course Location: Either at the MUSC Main Hospital or Trident Hospital.

-Course Description: Structured to provide the student an inpatient experience consistent with the practice of community family medicine physicians.
+Course Description: Structured to provide the student an inpatient, clinic and night float experience consistent with the practice of community family medicine physicians.

 - Learn the basic components for inpatient medicine.